cmaxw/devchat-eleventy/src/dev-ed/deved-029-essential-skills-every-developer-should-have.md

 The topic then shifts to languages and if there are any specific languages that developers need to learn.
 Aspen answers in the negative, saying that logic is the most crucial aspect of programming.
 Sam agrees, and talks about learning the basics and experimenting with various languages based on developers' requirements and comfort levels.
 Brooke advises listeners to go for the languages they are passionate about and mentions that they need to focus on learning the right way of thinking more than anything else.

-They discuss programming paradigms essential to be a good developer, which are mainly a mix of functional and object oriented programming concepts.
+They discuss programming paradigms essential to be a good developer, which are mainly a mix of functional and object-oriented programming concepts.
 Talking about good software engineering practices, they list problem-solving, debugging, testing, reading documentation, and understanding source code written by other developers, effective pair programming, code reviews, software patterns in the later stages of development, and version control systems such as git, as important strengths to have.

 The next category spoken about is educational skills.
 Some of the necessary ones being effective communication, ability to teach others well and convey ideas constructively, ability to pick up new languages and having a smooth transition from the old ones, not giving up and working on problems relentlessly (banging head on the wall!), tenacity, diligence and also, asking for help.

-They then list essential personal skills including the ability to work in a team while listening to others' ideas, giving them feedback and taking in criticism as well, time management, people skills, good writing, managing personal time and setting boundaries, humility and empathy.
+They then list essential personal skills including the ability to work in a team while listening to others' ideas, giving them feedback and taking in criticism as well, time management, people skills, good writing, managing personal time and setting boundaries, humility, and empathy.

 They wrap up the episode by discussing organizational skills - organizing code, managing time across the team, being organized while learning something new, and task organization.